schoenwetteradam/wix-keeping-it-cute-app/README.md

 - `SUPABASE_STORAGE_BUCKET` (e.g., `salon-images`)
 - `NEXT_PUBLIC_SUPABASE_STORAGE_BUCKET` (same as above for the browser)
 - `WIX_API_TOKEN` Wix API token used for booking operations
+- `WIX_WEBHOOK_SECRET` secret used to verify Wix webhooks

+Generate these values in the **Wix Developer Center** by creating (or selecting) an app and navigating to **API Keys**.
+Create a new API key for server-to-server calls and copy it into `WIX_API_TOKEN`.
+Add a webhook secret and place its value in `WIX_WEBHOOK_SECRET`.
+Put both variables in `.env.local` during development or set them as environment variables in your deployment platform.
+The webhook secret is currently unused unless you implement request verification.

+Wix also supports **OAuth** authentication using an **App ID**, **App Secret**, and **instanceId**.
+This project relies on an API token for simplicity, but you can generate short-lived access tokens instead by following Wix's OAuth flow.
+Refer to the Wix Developer Center for details on obtaining your app credentials and creating an access token with the `/oauth2/token` endpoint.

 These values are required to build and run the API routes.
 Variables prefixed with `NEXT_PUBLIC_` are exposed to the browser, while server-side handlers rely